castellanos70/PrimeFactorAttack/README.md

 (d) I will add a sound effect for win the user meets a kill goal Completed 11/16/15 1:59 PM

 10) Evan: I will add a game over screen so that the user does not have to press the end game button when they lose.
+DONE

 11) Michael: I will change the blocks into some cool sprite graphics and make it dynamic so that future developers can easily     change them for different levels and block sizes.